reactgraphqlacademy/fb-messenger/README.md

 1. Replace our simplified version of `redux` and `react-redux` with https://github.com/reactjs/redux and https://github.com/reactjs/react-redux now that you've understood how it works.
 The official ones have cooler features that you should use ;)

+2. The <UserDetail> component should not be open by default.
+The src/components/Messenger/Conversation/Content/index.js is connected to Redux and it gets the prop isMessageDetailOpen from the store.
+Which part of the code is creating the initial state of isMessageDetailOpen?
+Hint, look at src/reducers/ui.js

+3. Refactor src/reducers/ui.js so when the TOGGLE_MESSAGE_DETAIL action is dispatched it opens and closes the user detail in the conversation.
+Hint, the TOGGLE_MESSAGE_DETAIL action is already dispatched in src/components/Messenger/Conversation/ConversationBar, so the only thing you need to do is include another switch case in src/reducers/ui.js

-2. Refactor the reducer src/reducers/conversation.js so it handles the receiveMessage action from src/actions/conversation.js.
+4. Refactor the reducer src/reducers/conversation.js so it handles the receiveMessage action from src/actions/conversation.js.
 The src/components/Messenger/Conversation/Messages.js component is already connected to Redux, so clicking on the "send" button should display the message in the conversation once the conversation.js reducer is refactored.

-3. Have you noticed that the state from src/Messenger/Threads.js has been moved to src/Messenger/index.js?
+5. Have you noticed that the state from src/Messenger/Threads.js has been moved to src/Messenger/index.js?
 Do you know why?
 Please move the state from src/Messenger/index.js into Redux.
   - Use the src/Messenger/ThreadsContainer.js to connect to Redux and get the threads from the store
   - Return the ThreadsContainer from src/Messenger/index.js instead of returning Threads from src/Messenger/index.js